REplican: A Regular Expression based web replicator

 --PathReject=REa RE of URL paths to reject.

 --PathExamine=REa RE of URL paths to examine for other links.
+These are automatically added to PathAccept.

 --PathIgnore=REa RE of URL paths to ignore for other links.

 --PathSave=REa RE of URL paths to save.
+These are automatically added to PathAccept.

 --PathRefuse=REa RE of URL paths not to save.